Shapur1234/DFU-Bestiary/README.md

 Fix humanoid bug
 Vampires could also carry the book
 The chance of the item spawning is lower now
-Makes the mod updatable from other mods.
+Makes the mod updateable from other mods.
 (No need to built-in support for Unleveled Spells) Fixed the darkened monster textures
 Added text color settings (for alternative skins)